w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 NFT [pallets](./learn-transactions.md#pallets-and-extrinsics) allow developers to easily implement NFT-related actions within their dApp.

+Substrate-based pallets offer native NFT logic for mint, transfer, burn, and metadata operations without relying on external smart contracts.
+This approach ensures direct chain-level security and performance, providing significantly more efficient asset creation and management compared to smart contract implementations while maintaining alignment with Polkadot's shared security model.

 Polkadot as a decentralized ecosystem currently has 5 NFT Pallets for developers to choose from:

 1. **Uniques**: It is compact, simple and therefore a good candidate for parachains that want native NFT functionality for a  limited number of use cases.
 2. **NFTs**: Utilized among others by [AssetHub](./learn-assets.md) and [Mythical Games](https://mythicalgames.com/).
 Has the largest number of NFTs and transactions.
 It is fairly rich in functionalities and is the pallet of choice for use in a wide range of use cases by dApps that deploy to AssetHub (see [KodaDot](./learn-nft-projects.md#kodadot) for example).
-3. **Uniques**: The first NFT pallet created for Polkadot.
+3. **Unique Network**: The first NFT pallet created for Polkadot.
 It includes features like Nested NFTs, Dynamic NFTs, Re-Fungibile (fractionalised) NFTs, transaction fee sponsoring as well as full interoperability between it's EVM and Substrate.
+Unique Network provides hybrid EVM+Substrate compatibility, allowing Solidity developers to seamlessly integrate with native Substrate NFT capabilities while offering advanced "NFT 2.0" features including dynamic, nested, and composable tokens.
 See [https://unique.network/developer/\#why-unique](https://unique.network/developer/#why-unique) for a more comprehensive overview.
 4. **ORML**: It was nitially created to serve as a simple pallet for NFTs, but was overtaken by the Uniques pallet in adoption and is currently only used by the [Acala parachain](https://acala.network/).
 5. **NFT Manager**: It is another simple NFT pallet used only by its creator \- the [Aventus Network](https://aventus.io/).